sakshamshil/Machine-Learning-Projects/House Price Prediction/README.md

         - LSTAT    % lower status of the population
         - MEDV     Median value of owner-occupied homes in $1000's
 ```
-It can be downloaded/loaded using the sklearn.datasets.fetch_california_housing function.
+It can be downloaded/loaded using the sklearn.datasets.fetch_california_housing function as done in the notebook.

 Official Documentation - https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_california_housing.html